datalocaltmp/datalocaltmp.github.io/_posts/2023-07-17-Visualizing-Android-Code-Coverage-Pt.2.md

 Using this new method I was able to generate the coverage map of the executed basic blocks within `libosutils.so`.
 I would be lying to say I completely figured out what was causing the crash (I suspect permissions  ¯\\\_(ツ)_/¯); this was a toy example that was meant for illustrative purposes #CopOut.

-If you have any questions feel free to send them my was @datalocaltmp, thanks for reading!
+If you have any questions feel free to send them my way @datalocaltmp, thanks for reading!

 ## Notes
 \* Passing arguments to an executable which is being injected by frida-server had posed some issues for myself as it did not expect an app process to receive any arguments.